RealDevJG/FullBright/README.md

 ## Changelog Version 2.1.1:
   - Fixed the bug where the nextLevel to transition to isn't properly defined on game launch

+## Changelog Versions 2.1.2:
+  - Fixed critical bug that crashed players who have never used the mod before due to them not having an already generated config file

 ## To-Do
   - Add LightFix